 7. You’ll feel a new excitement

 I thought my life was over, once I walked across the stage and received my diploma on that afternoon in May.
 Yes, my college life was over, but it was the start of a new journey, my journey into life after college.
 Just like four years ago when I was entering college and feeling all sorts of excitement, graduating college is no different.
-You will experience new things as a college graduate, like scoring an interview for your dream role, earning your first pay check at your post grad job, decorating your new apartment in New York City, and the list goes on.
+You will experience new things as a college graduate, like scoring an interview for your dream role, earning your first pay check at your post grad job, organizing your new home with the help of a Manhattan apartment organizer, and the list goes on.
+I must admit, cleaning and settling down in your apartment, on your own, can be troublesome!
 Although, I am the first to say that change is scary, I am learning that change can also be thrilling, so once your college life chapter is completed, remember to welcome the new, exciting feelings to come in your post graduate chapter, because no matter big or small there’s lots of excitement to have as an adult.

 As you can tell from the length of this blog post, I could write a novel about my college experience, or more specifically how I am dealing with life after college.
 Nothing is perfect in my post graduate life, trust me there have been many bumps on the road, and I would be lying if I didn’t say I am still trying to figure it all out.
 I still get stressed out about certain things, but these current stresses are different than what I was feeling last year at this time.
 Life after graduation is certainly a strange phase in your life, a phase all about transition and finding yourself, but just like any obstacle in your life (doesn’t just have to be after college) there are lessons to be learned, chances to grow, and excitement to be felt.